Building Your First Bug Out Bag: A Detailed List

-You should have hunting gear, self-defense items, and the means to make your own tools if you need to.
+You should have hunting gear, self-defense items, and the means to make your own tools if you need to on your bug out bag list.
 Learn how to build a DIY bow and arrow, how to make your own water filters, know how to fish, and every skill you can.

 The bug out bag you choose will only carry you so far.
-You will eventually wear through the items you bring with you, so make sure that whatever you bring can set you up for off the grid success in the long-term.
-Anticipate for the longest emergency period possible, and accept it.
+You will eventually wear through the items you bring with you, so make sure that whatever you bring can set you up for off-the-grid success in the long term.
+Anticipate for the longest survival situation period possible, and accept it.